 Time to saddle up and head south this morning into even more magnificent farming and grazing country.
 We visit a farm and feedlot in the area as well as call into a unique exhibit – one of the world's oldest, largest and best preserved buffalo jumps.
 The World Heritage listed (and quaintly named) Head-Smashed-In-Buffalo-Jump bears witness to a method of hunting practiced by native people of the North American plains for nearly 6000 years.

 This archaeological site preserves the remarkable history of the Plains People.
 Because of their excellent understanding of the regional topography and bison behaviour, the native people were able to hunt bison by stampeding them over a cliff.

 This morning we cross into the US and Montana’s Glacier National Park.
 The Park features pristine forests, alpine meadows, rugged mountains and spectacular lakes.

-Evidence of human use in this area dates back to over 10,000 years.
+Evidence of human use in this area dates back over 10,000 years.
 The Blackfeet Indians controlled the vast prairies east of the mountains, while the Salish and Kootenai Indians lived in the western valleys, travelling over the mountains in search of game and to hunt the great herds of buffalo on the eastern plains.

 The first European explorers came into this region in search of beaver and other pelts.
 They were soon followed by miners and, eventually, settlers and homesteaders looking for land.
 By 1891, the completion of the Great Northern Railway sealed the area’s fate, allowing a greater number of people to enter into the heart of northwest Montana.
 In 1910, US President Taft signed the bill establishing Glacier as the country’s 10th national park.
 Over 1 million acres of this beautiful region is now preserved.